zilliztech/zdoc/docs/tutorials/pipelines/building-a-rag-app-with-pipelines.md

 question = 'Which Milvus should I choose if I want to use in the jupyter notebook with a small scale of data?' retrieval_with_pipeline(question, search_pipe_id, top_k=2, verbose=True)
 ```

+In `params`, we specify to retrieve the top k results, filter only the article titled "Milvus Lite", and return only the `text` and `title` fields.
+For more information about the parameters of search pipeline running, you can refer to [here](/docs/pipelines-text-data#run-text-search-pipeline).

 The following is the output.